jkb0o/pecs/README.md

 ## About
-`pecs` is a plugin for [Bevy](https://bevyengine.org) that allows you to execute code asynchronously by chaining multple promises as part of Bevy's `ecs` enviroment.
+`pecs` is a plugin for [Bevy](https://bevyengine.org) that allows you to execute code asynchronously by chaining multiple promises as part of Bevy's `ecs` environment.

-`pecs`stands for `Promise Entity Component System`.
+`pecs` stands for `Promise Entity Component System`.

 Resources:
 - [Docs](https://docs.rs/pecs/)